okviz/okviz.github.io/markdown-editing.md

 - **draft:** (optional) set ***true*** to show a notice that the document is not completed (note that this notice appears automatically if the document is empty or if it contains &lt;todo&gt;&lt;/todo&gt; tag.
 Set ***"no"*** to never show the notice.
 - **date:** set the creation date of the document.
 - **modified:** set the date of the last modification of the document.
 - **order:** set a string to be used to sort the document in the navigation menu - check existing files to know how sorting works.
 In general, if the page is the child of a node, it is necessary to insert the order attribute of the parent node plus a slash ***/*** and a number (if you want to give a static position) or a sanitized version of the title (without spaces and special characters - if you want to use alphabetical sorting).
+Note that numbers come  before letters (as they are placed before in the ASCII table); if you want that they are placed after letters, you need to enclose them in curly braces: e.g. ***zzz*** is after ***01*** but before ***{01}***.
 - **toc:** (optional) set ***false*** to hide the automatic table of contents.
 - **version:** (optional) used only with visual options - set the version of the visual when the option was introduced.
 - **available:** (optional) used only with visual options - set the mode(s) in which the option is available.
 Setting this attribute will display an indicator under the document title.
 You can manually place this information in a different location using the [Available Badge](#available-badge).